 WVNCC makes every effort to provide accessible facilities and programs for individual disabilities

 In implementing its equal opportunity policy regarding non-discrimination, it is the policy of WVNCC not to discriminate in its programs of education, employment, purchasing of goods and services, and all other activities.
 The college does not discriminate on the basis of sex, race, color, religion, sexual orientation, national origin, handicap/disability or veteran status.

 Eligibility for Services

-To be eligible for accommodations, students must register with the Support Services for Students with Disabilities Office and are asked to provide documentation of the disability.
-Students should also provide information about strategies that have been helpful in the past.
+To be eligible for accommodations, students must register with the Accessibility Office and are asked to provide documentation of the disability.

 Some differences in accommodations between high school and college: